 Whenever Laura Evans-Fisk walks through a room, an air of self-confidence, positivity and belief often follows.
 Balancing professionalism with a radiant, warm personality, she is the perfect account manager – a role she was recruited to fill at one of the North’s leading digital agencies less than 18 months ago.

-But just because today Laura happens to be the happiest girl in the office, that’s not to say she hasn’t had her fair share of experiences in regards to her mental health and emotional wellbeing.
+But just because today Laura happens to be the happiest woman in the office, that’s not to say she hasn’t had her fair share of experiences in regards to her mental health and emotional wellbeing.
 Far from it.

 “During my postgraduate study at Leeds University I felt tremendously isolated and under a lot of pressure” Laura tells us.
 “The course was insanely difficult, my mum had just split up with an abusive partner and was living hand to mouth, my dad had had both his legs amputated, and things weren’t great with my partner.